By Lauren Tjaden

 Spanning over 128 square miles, the Miccosukee Indian Reservation is divided into three sections west of Miami and Fort Lauderdale: Tamiami Trail, Alligator Alley and Krome Avenue.

-You can dance with Lady Luck at Miccosukee Resort & Gaming, heralded as South Florida’s gaming pioneer; watch a riveting alligator show where a tribe member balances his chin atop the gaping jaws of one of these carnivorous beasts at Miccosukee Indian Village; or experience a thrilling ride through the Everglades aboard a Miccosukee Airboat.
+You can dance with Lady Luck at Miccosukee Casino & Resort, heralded as South Florida’s gaming pioneer; watch a riveting alligator show where a tribe member balances his chin atop the gaping jaws of one of these carnivorous beasts at Miccosukee Indian Village; or experience a thrilling ride through the Everglades aboard a Miccosukee Airboat.

 Here's how to discover more about these and other only-in-Florida escapades you can enjoy at the Miccosukee Indian Reservation.